Refuge Coffee is changing lives

 Refuge Coffee changes the lives of refugees by giving them job training and paid work.
 It also gives the residents of Clarkston, Georgia, the chance to meet their new neighbors.

 According to a recent survey, more Americans than ever drink coffee.
 In fact, 64 percent of the country drinks at least a cup a day.
 These figures may seem surprising but coffee is the most popular beverage in the world.
 Coffee is a uniting force.
 Coffee shops are a popular places to interact, meet, and engage with others.
 It is common to come across several coffee shops on just one street.
-One coffee shop in Clarkston, Georgia stands out above others.
+One coffee shop, Refuge Coffee in Clarkston, Georgia, stands out above others.

 Some would describe Refuge Coffee on Ponce de Leon avenue as a “refugee coffee shop.”
 In some sense, that’s true.
 Refuge Coffee does employee refugees.
 However, Refuge Coffee’s impact goes beyond just hiring refugees.